What is an Apprehended Violence Order (AVO)?

 The `defendant’ who considers that an AVO has been obtained by a false complaint has to consider carefully what to do.
 Choices exist of consenting to the AVO being granted with or without admission as to the truth of the complaint.
 It saves costs, saves time in going back to Court or having to take time off work to attend Court – but at what risk?
 Alternatively, the application can be defended and in some circumstances attempts can be made to settle the matter by undertakings being given without the formality and consequences of an Order.

-Even if an AVO is justified, you should consult one of our criminal law specialists to ensure smooth transition through the criminal justice system.
+Even if an AVO is justified, you should consult one of our AVO and domestic violence lawyers to ensure smooth transition through the criminal justice system.

 Successfully defending an application for an AVO sought by your spouse or former partner can be difficult for a number of reasons.
 Firstly, applications need only be proved on the balance of probabilities, rather than the higher criminal standard of beyond a reasonable doubt.
 Secondly, applications are often taken out by police on the behalf of the alleged `PINOP’ so you may already find yourself in a position where your spouse or former spouse is legally represented by a police prosecutor and you are not.
 Thirdly, most allegations occur where there are no witnesses and it is your word against that of someone else.